ZachWatkins/zachwatkins.github.io/articles/coding-without-typing/index.md

 I prefer a rollerball mouse so my forearm isn't needed to move the cursor, but the angle of my hand while resting on the mouse is not as close to neutral as I would like.
 My thumb is also worn down like the rest of my fingers, so I prefer to use it as little as possible.

-~~I plan to get a vertical mouse, and will likely get the Logitech Tilt since my hands are on the medium to small end of the spectrum.~~ Update 2024-03-08: I've ordered a presentation remote that I can use with my hand in any position that feels comfortable.
-I'll update this section with my thoughts on it after I've used it for a while.
+~~I plan to get a vertical mouse, and will likely get the Logitech Tilt since my hands are on the medium to small end of the spectrum.~~ Update 2024-03-08: I've considered ordering a presentation remote that I can use with my hand in any position that feels comfortable.
+I'm still deciding whether to try it out.

+Update 2024-03-09: I bought a Logitech Tilt mouse today and it's been great.
+It's pretty light, well shaped, much more vertical than the Logitech MX, and keeps my fingers more flat.

 ## Other inputs